Geometry Module#

 Group sound events into sequences based on a pairwise comparison.

-This function takes a sequence of data.SoundEvent
+This function takes a sequence of data.SoundEvent objects and a

 comparison function.
 It applies the comparison function to all pairs